n3oltd/support/docs/01-engage/02-accounts/07-merging-accounts/index.md

 sidebar_position: 7
 ---

 Whenever two records are identical and serve a common purpose, it is likely to merge them together.
 For example, a donor has donated a certain sum via the website with two different addresses, hence making two different accounts.
-Therefore, ENGAGE merges such accounts altogether that are found as having duplicate entries.
-It allows you to preserve the account that is *merged into* and remove the account that is *merged from*.
+Therefore, Engage merges such accounts altogether that are found as having duplicate entries.
+This allows to preserve the account that is *merged into* and remove the account that is *merged from*.

 ## Merging Duplicate Accounts

-1. From the [ENGAGE dashboard](https://beta.n3o.cloud/eu1/engage/dashboard), use any search method and choose the account you wish to merge from.
+1. From the <K2Link route="dashboard" text="Engage Dashboard" isEngage />, use any search method and choose the account you wish to merge from.

 ![Search Account Video](../01-searching-accounts/search-account-video.gif)